MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/FacilityType.md

 ms.author: leeclontz
 ---

-# Facility type in Cloud for Sustainability shared data model (FacilityType)
+# Facility type in Microsoft for Sustainability shared data model (FacilityType)

 Entity used for classifying the type of facility, as defined in the reporting company.